kubeshop/testkube/docs/docs/articles/install/advanced-install.md

 ### Invitations

 Users will now have to be invited within the dashboard.
-You can the SMTP server and Testkube will send e-mail invitations, alternatively new users will join the organisation without explicitly accepting the invitation.
+You can configure the SMTP server and Testkube will send e-mail invitations, alternatively new users will join the organisation without explicitly accepting the invitation.

 ```bash
 testkube-cloud-api: